-These standards establish maximum block length along public or private streets within a Development Tract as a method to ensure that access and walkability are integrated into the placement of buildings, outdoor amenity spaces, and site utility areas.
+These standards establish maximum block length along public or private streets within a Development Tract as a method to ensure that access and walkability are integrated into the placement of buildings, Outdoor Amenity Spaces, and site utility areas.
 Generally, blocks are laid out to orient buildings to the street and sidewalk while concentrating utility elements and parking out of public view.
-However, outdoor amenity space can be oriented to the side or rear of the building and rear public access should be provided where parking is located internally.
+However, Outdoor Amenity Space can be oriented to the side or rear of the building and rear public access should be provided where parking is located internally.

 1. Size and Dimension.
 The maximum length of a block face and length of a block perimeter shall be determined as set forth in Table 9.5.C.1.
-The PEDB may grant a special permit for a longer block face or block perimeter where the applicant can demonstrate that the block will be highly walkable with pedestrian passages, curb extensions, streetscape enhancements, mid-block crossings, and other enhancements.
+The PEDB may grant a special permit for a longer block face or block perimeter where the applicant can demonstrate that the block will be highly walkable with Pedestrian Passages, curb extensions, streetscape enhancements, mid-block crossings, and/or other enhancements.

-TABLI TABLE 9.5.C.1 BLOCK SIZE STANDARDS
+TABLI E 9.5.C.1 BLOCK SIZE S STANDARDS

 District Max.
 Block Face Length Max.
 Block Perimeter Length

 Oak Grove Village Center 400 Feet 1,200 Feet

 Oak Grove Neighborhood 300 Feet 1,200 Feet

-Oak Grove Business Park Not Applicable Not Application
+Oak Grove Business Park Not Applicable Not Applicable

 2. Access and Utilities.
-Access to the interior utility area of a block will be made by a paved Service Street of 20 feet with a 4-foot sidewalk on one side.
-A Service Street shall be located no less than 50 feet from any intersecting street at the corner of a block.
+Access to the interior utility area of a block shall be made by a paved Access Street of 20 feet with a 5-foot sidewalk on one side.
+An Access Street shall be located no less than 50 feet from any intersecting street at the corner of a block.
 A Pedestrian Passage is required along a block face that exceeds 300 linear feet between intersecting streets and where shared parking areas or community space is located within the interior of the block.